AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 >[!NOTE]
 >
->It's likely that companies use different Identity Providers (e.g., Ping Identity, Okta).
+>It's likely that companies use different Identity Providers (for example, Ping Identity, Okta).
 The terms used in the following set-up instructions and in the UI may not directly match those used by your Identity Provider.

 ## Requirements {#requirements}